Koyejo1/Koyejo1/README.md

 - 👋 Hi, I’m @Koyejo1
 - 👀 I’m interested in building softwares
-- 🌱 I’m currently learning Flutter development and how to design all kinds of software
+- 🌱 I’m currently on Flutter development and how to design all kinds of software
-- 💞️ I’m looking to  create a team the goal of build an innovating tech company
+- 💞️ I’m looking to  create a team ,The goal of build an innovating tech company
 - 📫 How to reach me @iretomiwa on instagram, +2348118214186 ,on twitter follow @AjalaKoyejo

 <!---